-Subsequent Events
+Subsequent events

-Subsequent to June 30, 2017, the Company amended its 2017 Credit agreement and ultimately paid all outstanding amounts in full.
+Subsequent to September 30, 2017, the Company paid all outstanding amounts under its amended 2017 Credit agreement.
 Additionally, the Company received notice from Nasdaq with regards to noncompliance and issued certain equity instruments in 2017 and in the first quarter of 2018.
-Such transactions are described in detail in Note 7 - Debt, Note 9 - Stockholder's Equity and in Note 14 - Subsequent Events Review, respectively.
+Such transactions are described in detail in Note 7 - Debt, Note 9 - Stockholder's Equity and in Note 14 - Subsequent events review, respectively.